Download our 2025 Peak Season Playbook packed with data, strategies & brand-tested tactics to crush Q4 👉 Get it here!

 The Current Outlook

-Fortunately, Passport’s multi-carrier DDP network is already prepared to absorb most of the impact.
-We’ve activated rerouting protocols for shipments in transit and will begin holding packages headed to inaccessible regions on May 20.
+Fortunately, Passport’s multi-carrier DDP network is already prepared to absorb much of the disruption.
+We have activated rerouting protocols for shipments in transit and are holding packages destined for regions currently inaccessible, ensuring minimal disruption to customers.

 What This Means for Your Brand